Part-Time Museum Interpreters

 The Paul Revere Memorial Association/Paul Revere House is an equal opportunity employer.

-Paul Revere Memorial Association Short-Term Research Fellowship in Black History or Indigenous History
+Paul Revere Memorial Association Short-Term Research Fellowship

 The Paul Revere Memorial Association (PRMA) owns and operates the Paul Revere House Museum and an adjacent visitor center, and our site includes buildings from the 17th, 18th and 19th centuries.
+Due to the upcoming 250th anniversary of the American Revolution and the 400th of the founding of Boston, we are especially interested in proposals related to the period between 1600 and 1800, but proposals related to any time period will be considered.
 The PRMA will use the research to enrich our interpretation of our properties for the general public, our school programs and teacher resources, and our adult programs.
 This may include updates to our on-site interpretation, blog posts, articles for our quarterly newsletter and our website.
 The researcher would be encouraged to work with the Association in developing some of these products.

 The fellow would be awarded $6,000 for eight weeks of full-time research or the equivalent amount of part-time research over a longer period of time.
 We will also consider proposals for a longer or shorter project, with the award pro-rated as appropriate.
 Limited information may be available in the PRMA’s own collections, including information from previous archaeological excavations of the site, but the bulk of research is likely to be in other institutions’ collections.
 The physical location of the fellowship (remote or on-site) is flexible dependent on research needs.